jangsungLee/Linux_Scripts/README.md

 ./selective_adhocMode.sh       OR       ./selective_adhocMode.sh ap_name ap_password
 sudo reboot

+How to enable/disable
+: nano /etc/selective_adhocMode/config
+  operation=OFF (if you want to disable)

 Description:
 The script was written using Raspberry Pi 3 and contains the following: If there is no WiFi which are enable to connect in the   neighborhood,
 it will automatically switch to ad-Hoc(hostspot) mode.
 However, this will only work at boot time.